The Joy Luck Club (film): Production

 In regard to casting, director Wang filled fifty speaking parts for female characters and ten parts for male characters.
 He sought Asian actresses who were visually distinct, despite the lack of variation in hair color and ethnic features.
 Additionally, he sought actresses of different ages similar in appearance to younger or older selves as different parts of the film occur in different time periods.
 Additionally, he wanted to use several actresses and actors who spoke Mandarin, so this aspect limited casting options.
 A total of fifteen actresses portrayed the main characters, with the main group consisting of eight.

 The experienced actresses France Nuyen, Tsai Chin, Lisa Lu, and Vietnamese-born Kieu Chinh were cast as the main mothers of the film.

 Filming began in San Francisco in October 1992 and then in China in February 1993.
 Amy Tan did not participate in the casting, though Tan's mother, aunts, and four-year-old niece were extras in the movie, as well as Janet Yang's parents and Tan herself briefly.
 The filming was completed in March 1993.
 The film's budget totaled to $10.5–10.6 million.

 Hsu Ying Li (1910–1993), who portrayed the matchmaker in the film, and worked as a culture consultant on set, was killed in a car accident in Oakland, California, on April 28, 1993.
-Therefore, the film is dedicated in her memory in the end credits.
+Therefore, the film is dedicated to her memory in the end credits.